Skip to Content

 A dirty air filter can cause a pressure washer to idle up and down.
 It will restrict the air coming into the carburetor and not allow the machine to run correctly.

 To fix the, remove the air filter.
 Check if it is dirty.
 If it looks damaged, replace it.
-If your machine uses a paper air filter, you have to replace it as well.
+If your machine uses a paper air filter, you must also replace it.
 A foam filter can be cleaned with some warm water.
 Let it dry completely before mounting it back.

 Check an air filter regularly.
 It should be part of your maintenance routine.
-Expect to replace an air filter annually or when it is really dirty.
+Expect to replace an air filter annually or when it is filthy.

 ● Reason 5: Problem with the Spark Plug

-How to fix a pressure washer idle up and down?
+How do you fix a pressure washer idle up and down?

-To fix the problem of idling, you need to clean the pressure washer’s carburetor.
+To fix the idling problem, clean the pressure washer’s carburetor.
 Check and replace a faulty unloader valve.
 Use fresh gas, and clean or replace the air filter.

 ● Pressure washer idle up and down: Clean the carburetor